cuneyter/webhook_integration_app/README.md

 ### InboundWebhook Model
 The InboundWebhook model is used to store the webhook data and monitor the status of the webhook.
 Also, it is used to save the error message if the webhook request fails.

-### Integrations::HttpClient
+### Integrations::FaradayClient
-The Integrations::HttpClient is used to make the HTTP request to the relevant API.
+The Integrations::FaradayClient is used to make the HTTP request to the relevant API.
 This class is used to make the HTTP request in the background job.
 It is designed to handle the response and error while making the request.

+#### Integrations::HttpErrorHandling
+This module is responsible for handling errors that are raised by the HTTP client.
+It defines custom error classes for different types of HTTP errors.

+#### Integrations::ApiResponse
+This module is a simple data object that represents an HTTP response.
+It provides methods to check if the response is successful or a failure based on the HTTP status code.

 ### InboundWebhooks::ApplicationController
 The InboundWebhooks::ApplicationController is used to handle the common methods for the InboundWebhooks controllers.
 This controller is inherited by all the InboundWebhooks controllers.